BritClousing/EOSAI/EOSAI/wiki-backup/Home.md

 EOSAI does not learn.
 It uses calculations to figure out what it's going to do and contains sub-systems that allow it to perform those actions (e.g. a system for considering hypothetical actions and scoring them so it can choose the best option, a pathfinding system that allows it to plan movement from point A to point B, a combat calculator to decide if it has enough military power to win a battle before committing troops to that plan, etc).

-## Overview of EOSAI
+## Parts of the EOSAI Project

+* **EOSAI Source Code/Library (EOSAI.dll)** - The majority of source code in this project is used to create EOSAI, which is the AI.
 EOSAI gets compiled into a dll ("EOSAI.dll").
 The dll is dynamically linked to the game.

-### Parts of the EOSAI Project

-* **EOSAI Source Code/Library (EOSAI.dll)** - The majority of source code in this project is used to create EOSAI, which is the AI.

 * **EOS.exe** - The project includes a copy of the Empires of Steel game (binary code only).
 Developers can use the game as a test-bed for EOSAI changes.
 The EOS application dynamically links to EOSAI, so AI developers can change the AI and run Empires of Steel to test how it changes the AI behavior in the game.
 It's possible to run the debugger in the EOSAI project and step through the AI code during an EOS game.